evanwills/cachewarm3/README.txt

 	more instances can be run, it terminates.
 	(run every minute)

   NOTE: for the CMS this was written for, one instance was not enough
 	to warm all the URLs whose cache has expired.
 We needed 25 instances running concurrently.
 But we didn't have a server that could run that many instances so I implemented a couple of levels of prioritisation.

-Prioritisation:
+PRIORITISATION:

 If you have a site with too many URLs to warm in the time given for the cache to expire, you need a way of prioritising which URLs get